 Execution Time should be reported if different than Transaction Time.
 There is no need to report the same timestamp twice.
-Please see also "Mapping between the IAs Table 1 data fields and the XSD Schema\Table1\v1" file available at https://www.acer-remit.eu/portal/data-submission which says
+Please see also "Mapping between REMIT Implementing Regulation Tables and electronic schemas" file available at REMIT Reporting Guidance | www.acer.europa.eu which says:

-- (non in use) REMITTable1 > TradeList > TradeReport > executionTime - (optional) REMITTable1 > OrderList > OrderReport > originalEntryTime
+- (non in use) REMITTable1 >TradeList>TradeReport>executionTime - (optional) REMITTable1 >OrderList>OrderReport>originalEntryTime